This Caribbean port city boasts some of the finest Spanish colonial buildings in the world and has morphed into a cosmopolitan it

 Start your tour at the Fortress of San Felipe de Barajas.
 (Get there as early as possible—the tropical sun beating down on this immense pile of rock can be staggering—use plenty of sunscreen—and keep in mind that cruise ship tour groups descend en masse by mid-morning.)
 The fort, which is northeast of the Old City, is one of the largest and strongest fortifications the Spanish ever built in the colonies.
 The Old City is nearly encircled by walls that stand 12 ft/4 m tall and are as thick as 60 ft/18 m in some places.
 Las murallas can be explored as well as admired—you can stroll atop the wall, which still forms a perimeter around three-quarters of the city.

 You should prioritize strolling through the narrow shaded streets of the old walled city, where flowers cascade from overhanging wooden balconies.
 You'll find a photo opportunity at every corner.
 Peek into doorways to see the cool tiled patios hidden from other passersby.
 Make sure you explore Plaza de Bolivar, a lovely, leafy plaza that contains an impressive statue of the liberator himself on horseback.
 Also don't miss Plaza de San Diego and Plaza de Santo Domingo.
-Be careful not to go too far, though—the southeastern part of the old city, called Getsemani, is not entirely safe, although it has impoved in recent years with gentrification.

 After dark, have a quiet, relaxing evening, or carouse until dawn.
 Be prepared for the night spots to not really get going until midnight.
 You can also take a ride through the narrow streets of the Old City in a horse-drawn carriage.
 Empty carriages ply the streets and also await customers in Plaza de los Coches.

 A different kind of nocturnal tour is a chiva trip through Cartagena.
 These open-air buses painted in gaudy colors are native to Colombia.
 Onboard is a trio of musicians and—just as important to the experience—an open bar with rum drinks.
 You'll party onboard while making the rounds of the old city and Bocagrande, typically ending with a stop at a disco in Getsemani.
-The chiva trip costs about Col$32,500 and can be arranged at any hotel tour desk.
+The chiva trip costs about Col$50,000 and can be arranged at any hotel tour desk.

 Food is a Cartagena calling card.
 The town's proximity to the ocean makes it a seafood haven, with innovative mango- and coconut-infused variations on ceviche populating almost every menu.